SFTR Derivative Reporting with S&P Global

-Post-April 2020, EU firms will be required to submit daily reports for their Securities Financing Transactions.
+Post-April 2020, EU firms are required to submit daily reports for their Securities Financing Transactions.
 Covering Repos, Buy-Sell Back trades, Securities Lending and Margin Lending (currently exempt from MIFIR and EMIR reports), SFTR reports have to be submitted in XML ISO 20022 format.

 What is SFTR?